 According to www.parmigianoreggiano.com, Parmigiano-Reggiano is produced exclusively in the provinces of Parma, Reggio Emilia, Modena and parts of the provinces of Mantua and Bologna, on the plains, hills and mountains enclosed between the rivers Po and Reno.
 You can read all the details about the history and the craftsmanship that making the “king of cheese” involves at the above link.

 In the Plant Paradox book, Dr. Steven Gundry writes (page 308): “This aged, hard grating cheese, is made from cow’s milk collected only during the spring and fall grass-growing season.
 Use only a product imported from Italy, where the cows also do not have the casein A-1 mutation.
 Parmigiano Reggiano is sometimes called the king of cheeses.
 Do not mistake generic Parmesan cheese for the real McCoy.”

-Oh, and a funny fact, don’t throw away the hard crust, use it when you make stock, it will give an incredible umami flavor to you dishes.
+Oh, and a fun fact, don’t throw away the hard crust, use it when you make stock, it will give an incredible umami flavor to your dishes.

 *This post contains affiliated links, which means I get a small commission if you choose to purchase something via one of my links, at no extra cost to you.